atmire/Fom2017Contest/README.md

 ## How do you participate?

 Make a pull request with a file containing your FoM nickname and your experience as a developer in the participants folder of this repository.
-Participants will be randomly selected from the people who have sent a pull request against this directory.
+Four participants will be randomly selected from the people who have sent a pull request against this directory.

 ## What can you win?